 Just months after the dust settled from the California Consumer Privacy Act (CCPA) going into effect, all eyes were back on California as they headed to the polls to determine the future of the data privacy law.

-And, while it won’t be implemented until 2023, there are still a few changes to data privacy regulations to note.
-Read on to learn more about CPRA, what this means for nonprofits and the key provisions to keep an eye on.
+With implementation of this law less than a year away, read on to learn more about CPRA, what this means for nonprofits and the key provisions to keep an eye on.

 What is CPRA?